noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 julia> v[2] * A[1, 2]
 8
 ```

-You can also use the `end` keyword and the `:` placeholder to access a range of elements:
+You can also use the `end` keyword and the colon `:` placeholder to access a range of elements:
 ```julia
 julia> A[:,end-2]
 3-element Vector{Int64}: